mitsuba-renderer/mitsuba3/docs/src/key_topics/polarization.rst

 We now turn to the actual implementation of polarized rendering im Mitsuba 3.
 Due to its :ref:`retargetable architecture <sec-variants>`, the whole system is already built on top of a templated ``Spectrum`` type and in principle it is very easy to use this mechanism to introduce the required Mueller/Stokes representations but some manual extra effort needs to be made to carefully place the correct Stokes coordinate system rotations.
 Implementing various forms of Mueller matrices (linear polarizers, retarders, Fresnel equations, ...) covered in Section `Mathematics of polarized light`_ and Section `Fresnel equations`_ are also more or less straightforward and they can be found in the corresponding source file ``include/mitsuba/render/mueller.h``.

-As often is the case however, the devil lies in the details and throughout the developement we ran into various issues related to coordinate systems and sign flips.
+As often is the case however, the devil lies in the details and throughout the development we ran into various issues related to coordinate systems and sign flips.
 In hindsight, these can all be attributed to mixing conventions from different sources :cite:`Muller1969` or misconceptions about what they mean.

 We briefly list these here for reference and to help people avoid these issues in the future: